 T: DRX cycle of the UE (T is determined by the shortest of the UE specific DRX value, if configured by RRC or upper layers, and a default DRX value broadcast in system information.
 If UE specific DRX is not configured by upper layers, the default value is applied)

-nB: number of total paging occasions in T
+N: number of total paging frames in T

-N: min(T,nB)
+Ns: number of paging occasions for a PF

 PF_offset: offset used for PF determination

 UE_ID: IMSI mod 1024

-Parameters nB, PF_offset, and the length of default DRX Cycle are signaled in SystemInformationBlock1.
+Parameters N, Ns, PF_offset, and the length of default DRX Cycle are signaled in SystemInformationBlock1.

 If the UE has no IMSI, for instance when making an emergency call without USIM, the UE shall use as default identity UE_ID = 0 in the PF and i_s formulas above.